sn/sn/README.md

 This is my Github profile where I do most of my work.

-I'm a **senior full-stack software developer** that's been building platforms, websites, mobile apps and hardware for the better part of 17 years for millions of people around the world.
+I'm a **senior full-stack software developer, CTO and solutions architect** that's been building platforms, websites, mobile apps and hardware for the better part of 17 years for millions of people around the world.

+Solving problems and creating tools that help other creators be the best they can be is my core motivation.

 I usually build software with: